 In the lab, the use of readily available enzymes instead of specialized and expensive reagents makes this saliva testing approach easier and more cost effective than conventional saliva testing.
 Lab techs also use PCR technology to quicken the process and further reduce costs.
 The group implementing SalivaDirect received Emergency Use Authorization (EUA) to use it during the COVID-19 crisis in advance of more formal approval.

 Saliva samples are useful in screening for alcohol, marijuana, cocaine, methamphetamine, and amphetamines.
 Saliva can provide accurate results, if the subject has used the substance recently.
 LabCorp reports that a drug can be detected in saliva less than an hour after last use and it remains detectable for up to 48 hours.

 This timeframe can depend on the drug used, the dose, and the route of administration.
 Saliva sampling and testing are therefore helpful in traffic enforcement programs, where the primary concern is stopping people from driving soon after using a substance that impedes their ability to drive safely.

 Saliva samples can be used to screen people for vitamin and hormone levels.
 Saliva samples provide accurate data for these tests, and also reflect any absorbed and bioavailable hormones.
 Sometimes, however, a blood test may also be necessary because saliva tests have high variability.
 With remote specimen collection kits that contain devices for sampling both saliva and blood specimens, people can be screened for hormone levels at different time points, as well as for a range of health conditions.

-Many health and wellness kits on the market use Mitra® devices based on VAMS® technology from Neoteryx.
-These are portable, easy to use, and collect a small, precise amount of saliva, blood or other bio-fluid.
+Many researchers use Neoteryx®Mitra® devices based on VAMS® technology from Trajan Scientific and Medical.
+These are portable, easy to use, and can be used to collect a small, precise amount of saliva, blood or other bio-fluid.